The Revolution of Multimodal Large Language Models: A Survey: Evaluation

 \titt{RefCOCOg}~\cite{yu2016modeling} was collected by a set of annotators who wrote natural language referring expressions for objects in COCO images, and another set of annotators who selected objects corresponding to given referring expressions.
 When a selected object was correct, the corresponding referring expression was inserted in the dataset.
 It consists of 85,474 referring expressions for 54,822 objects in 26,711 images.
 Evaluation is carried out on 1,300 and 2,600 images corresponding to the validation and test splits.

 \titt{Visual Genome}~\cite{krishna2017visual} connects structured image concepts to language and comprises 108,077 images along with detailed descriptions of all objects present in them, providing 5.4M region descriptions and 1.7M visual question-answer pairs.
-This dataset is typically used for region-level captioning and question answering.
+This dataset is typically used for region-level captioning and question-answering.

-\titt{Visual7W}~\cite{zhu2016visual7w} is a visual question answering dataset that combines textual descriptions with image regions through object-level grounding.
+\titt{Visual7W}~\cite{zhu2016visual7w} is a visual question-answering dataset that combines textual descriptions with image regions through object-level grounding.
 It comprises 328k question-answer pairs on 47k COCO images, together with 1.3M human-generated multiple-choice and more than 560k object groundings from 36,579 categories.

 \titt{GRIT}~\cite{peng2023kosmos} is a large-scale dataset of grounded image-text pairs (\ie, noun phrases or referring expressions associated with regions of the image) based on a subset of COYO-700M and LAION-2B.
 The construction pipeline consists of two steps: (i) extracting noun chunks from the captions and grounding them to bounding boxes with an open-vocabulary detector (\eg, GLIP); (ii) expanding the noun chunks to referring expressions by exploiting their dependency relations in the original caption.
 The resulting dataset comprises 91M images, 115M text spans, and 137M associated bounding boxes.